Information technology and cloud services

 Information technology services encompass business process services, application processes and infrastructure services.
 The range of information technology services that can be outsourced is extensive.

 The terminology and definitions used in this section for cloud services are consistent with National Institute of Standards and Technology (NIST) Special Publication (SP) 800-145, The NIST Definition of Cloud Computing.
 This section also applies to cloud services that have a payment model which differs to the NIST pay-per-use measured service characteristic.

-Commercial and government gateway and cloud services selected by the Australian Cyber Security Centre (ACSC) will need to undergo regular security assessments to determine their security posture and security risks associated with their use.
+Commercial and government gateway services selected by the Australian Cyber Security Centre (ACSC) will need to undergo regular security assessments to determine their security posture and security risks associated with their use.

-Commercial and government gateway and cloud services selected by the ACSC undergo a joint security assessment by ACSC and Information Security Registered Assessors Program assessors at least every two years.
+Commercial and government gateway services selected by the ACSC undergo a joint security assessment by ACSC and Information Security Registered Assessors Program assessors at least every two years.

 Using outsourced information technology and cloud services

 Outsourcing can be a cost-effective option for providing information technology and cloud services, as well as potentially delivering a superior service; however, it can also affect an organisation’s security risk profile.
-A risk assessment can assist in identifying and managing jurisdictional, governance, privacy and security risks associated with the use of such services.
-The use of gateways or cloud services listed on the ACSC’s list of certified gateways or the ACSC’s Certified Cloud Services List can also assist in managing such risks.
-However, organisations will still need to decide whether a particular outsourced information technology or cloud service represents an acceptable risk and, if appropriate to do so, authorise it for their own use.
+A security assessment can assist in identifying and managing jurisdictional, governance, privacy and security risks associated with the use of such services.
+Ultimately, organisations will still need to decide whether a particular outsourced information technology or cloud service represents an acceptable risk and, if appropriate to do so, authorise it for their own use.